 ‘When the ray-point of the reimbodying ego, itself a ray from the spiritual monad, reaches its own intermediate sphere, it descends no farther into matter.
 But its psychomagnetic ray, having stronger affinities for the material worlds, descends still farther, awakening into activity the life-atoms in each one of the planes between that of the reimbodying ego and the astral-physical matter of our earth.’
 (FSO 621-6)

-‘[I]t is only when the infant . . . first moves in the bosom of its womb that occurs what may be called the actual and real entrance into the unborn child of the characteristic, because higher, attributes and qualities of the reincarnating ego. . . .
-Hitherto the embryo or foetus has been growing of solely the vegetative part of the incarnating being, in other words, the vital-astral part of it, which part hitherto has caused and guided the growth of the human embryo towards ultimate birth as a child.
-But from this moment of the first movement of the unborn child till birth, and indeed all through later life, . . . the life-atoms . . . which had formerly belonged to the same ego in its past life and its past lives, are swept by irresistible psycho-magnetic attraction into the constitution anew, each life-atom or group of life-atoms seeking its own plane in the constitution of the inner man, physical and otherwise . . .
+‘[I]t is only when the infant first moves in the mother that occurs what may be called the actual entrance into the unborn child of the higher attributes and qualities of the reincarnating ego. ...
+Hitherto the fetus has been growing of the vegetative, the vital-astral part of the incarnating being.
+But from the first movement of the unborn child till birth, and indeed all through life, the life-atoms of the various classes on the different planes, which belonged to the same ego in its former lives, are swept by irresistible psychomagnetic attraction into the constitution anew, each life-atom or group of life-atoms seeking its own plane in the constitution of the inner man, physical and otherwise.’
+(ET3 489)

 ‘We are ageless sparks of eternity, with a beginningless and endless pattern of destiny that has been in the making for aeons.
 In every atom of our being, from the physical to the divine, we are stamped with the memory essences of what we have been and aspired to be.
 Our individual DNA is the physical record of our inner explorations, adventures, progress – and of our future too, because we are the future in seed.